DrMOD-330k/Multi-Spectral/README.md

 We utilize a ResNet50 backbone pretrained on the ImageNet dataset for initialization.
 For MSI input, it’s obtained from ResNet50 based on wavelength interpolation ([425, 490, 550, 600, 660, 725, 780, 880] nm).
 The interpolated weights file will be posted here later.
 **Note:** When using the multispectral baseline models, you need to modify the number of input channels in the first layer of the network to 8 to match the 8-channel multispectral pretrained weights.

+# Code
+The proposed methods are implemented based on pytorch, and the evaluation code has been open source.
+For details, please see [MMRotate](https://github.com/open-mmlab/mmrotate).

 # Acknowledgement
 We express our sincere gratitude to the contributors of the [MMRotate](https://github.com/open-mmlab/mmrotate) project.
 The MMRotate codebase provided a solid foundation for our work in multispectral rotated object detection, and its modular design and comprehensive documentation significantly facilitated our research and development process.